Richard Burton: 1960–1969: Broadway, Hamlet and films with Elizabeth Taylor

-Later career and final years (1970–1984)
+1970–1984: Later career and final years

-In 1970, on his 45th birthday, Burton was ceremonially honoured with a CBE at Buckingham Palace; Taylor and Cis were present during the ceremony.
-He attributed not having a knighthood to changing his residence from London to Céligny to escape taxes.
+Appointed Commander of the Order of the British Empire (CBE) in the 1970 Birthday Honours, he received the honour at Buckingham Palace on his 45th birthday; Taylor and Cis attended the ceremony.
+He attributed not being knighted to changing his residence from London to Céligny to escape taxes.
 From the 1970s, after his completion of Anne of the Thousand Days, Burton began to work in mediocre films, which hurt his career.
 This was partly due to the Burtons' extravagant spending, his increasing addiction to alcohol, and his claim that he could not "find any worthy material that is pertinent to our times".
 He recognised his financial need to work, and understood in the New Hollywood era of cinema, neither he nor Taylor would be paid as well as at the height of their stardom.
 Some of the films he made during this period include: Bluebeard (1972), Hammersmith Is Out (1972), Battle of Sutjeska (1973), The Klansman (1974), and Exorcist II: The Heretic (1977).
 His last film with Taylor was the two-part melodrama Divorce His, Divorce Hers (1973).
 He did enjoy one major critical success in the 1970s with the film version of his stage hit Equus, winning the Golden Globe Award as well as garnering an Academy Award nomination.
 Public sentiment towards his perennial frustration at not winning an Oscar made many pundits consider him the favourite to finally win the award, but he lost to Richard Dreyfuss in The Goodbye Girl.